SteamGridDB/steam-rom-manager/docs/index.md

 ## Choose your image

-You can choose the image you like!
+You can choose the artwork you like!

 <p style="text-align: center;">
     <video style="width: 100%; max-width: 1600px; height: auto;" autoplay loop muted>